Winter is upon us here in Bulgaria

 For good or bad, we in Move2Bulgaria get our electricity from the grid.
 Our house is connected to the distribution network “WEST” part of Electrohold.
 They are not known for great customer service.
 We were left without electricity for over 24 hours, between the 25th and 26th of November.
 And yet there was no mention of a partial refund when the bill came in a couple of weeks later.
 Power cuts affect our daily lives in many ways.

 For example, working from home is only possible with access to the internet and a working Wi-Fi router.
 However, this is the least of our worries.
-Our pellet stove needs about 450 W of power to run.
+In the winter months, I turn on the central heating in our house.
+Our pellet stove needs about a constant 450 Watts of power to run.
 It has a water jacket and heats water for all the radiators in the house.
 Similarly, if you heat your house with air conditioners, you will be left in the cold when there is an outage.
 We got to the point of considering the option of a backup power source.

 Inverter generator to the rescue

-A colleague of mine shared his struggles with unreliable energy supply and the obvious option for both of us was to purchase an inverter generator.
+One thing let to another and we ended up purchasing a power generator.
 It is a dependable power supply that you can rely on.
 It could come in handy for outdoor activities away from home, as well as for the occasional emergency use.
-The most common type of generator has a 4-stoke engine, which runs on petrol.
+The most common type of generator has a 4-stroke petrol engine with pull starter.
 The maximum output (in Watts) one can provide varies from 1 kw up to 10 kw or more.
-Other things to consider, include the sound pressure level.
-For example, the Honda EU 22i model generates 71 dB of operational noise.
-While the inverter technology smooths the output to safely power your devices.
-A 2200-watt device can power one of the following combinations: a fridge and a microwave (500w + 800w), a kettle and a TV (650w + 250w), and so on.
-For a price comparison website go to: https://www.mashini.bg/benzinovi-monofazni-generatori.
+Other things to consider, include the sound pressure (noise) level.

 Off the grid with the Udens